Football, Fans and Feathers

 Tickets for LSU weekend will go on sale Monday, October 26.

 Ticket sales for the rest of the season will launch the Monday prior to the game.

 One of Auburn’s most popular fall programs — the Southeastern Raptor Center’s Football, Fans and Feathers — offers fans the opportunity to see a raptor show where they will experience birds of prey eye-to-eye and watch as they swoop overhead.

-Tickets are $5 per person and purchased upon entry or in advance by clicking here; there is no charge for children age three and under.
-The hour-long program begins at 4 p.m. at the center’s the 350-seat Edgar B. Carter Educational Amphitheater, located at 1350 Pratt-Carden Drive off Shug Jordan Parkway.
+Tickets are $8 per person and MUST be purchased in advance; there is no charge for children age three and under.
+Online sales will begin the Monday prior to each home game.
+Tickets stop being sold one hour prior to the start of the presentation.
+The hour-long program is presented at the center’s the 350-seat Edgar B. Carter Educational Amphitheater, located at 1350 Pratt-Carden Drive off Shug Jordan Parkway.

 During the show, hawks, falcons, eagles and other birds of prey are free-flown from towers and around the amphitheater, enabling visitors to see these raptors flying close.
 Visitors will also learn interesting facts about natural history, conservation, and rehabilitation.
 This educational presentation is appropriate for all ages.